sammachin/sammachin.com/content/posts/2009-09-23-that-syncing-feeling.markdown

 Lets get thinking about what we are actually trying to do in these situations, I don't want to find a contact in my phonebook I want to talk to Fred,  I'm not trying to view my calendar I want to know if my wife is working late next week.
 Once we've identified these use cases then  think about the solutions, its rime for some, "blue sky", "outside the box", "helicopter view" thinking.
 And seeing as this post rapidly heading into buzzword land I'll leave it there.

-Please let me know your ideas in the comments.